Bright183/Job-Application-Tracker/README.md

 - Filter and search your jobs
 - Export data to Excel
 - Clean UI built with Streamlit
+- User Authentication (Currently Only With My Info)

 ## Tech Stack
 - **Python**